Natural Sciences and Engineering Research Council (NSERC) of Canada

-The Synergy Awards for Innovation honour outstanding research and development partnerships between a university or a college and industry, in the natural sciences and engineering.
+The Synergy Awards for Innovation honors outstanding research and development partnerships between a university (or college) and industry, in the natural sciences and engineering.
 Winners of the awards show effective use of human, technical and financial resources, leading to tangible commercial benefits with their industrial collaborators.
 Universities must demonstrate a sustained partnership.

 The nominated partnership must be in the natural sciences and/or engineering and be between a Canadian university professor, or group of professors.

 You must be nominated for this award.
 The nominator must be:

 - a senior executive from the University of Guelph (ie. VPR); or

 - a senior executive from one of the industrial partner organizations.